 The psychology of cities goes to the very heart of what is vital to explore if we are to improve city living and the urban experience.
-How we process a city is I believe primarily emotional.
+How we process a city is, I believe, primarily emotional.
 Though place can be mapped, named, politicised and controlled, the reality of urban spaces and places exists in our mind, in our experience.

-“The city as we imagine it, the soft city of illusion, myth, aspiration, nightmare, is as real, maybe more real, than the hard city one can locate on maps in statistics, in monographs on urban sociology and demography and architecture” (Jonathan Raban, Soft City).
+“The city as we imagine it, the soft city of illusion, myth, aspiration, nightmare, is as real, maybe more real, than the hard city one can locate on maps in statistics, in monographs on urban sociology and demography and architecture.”
+(Jonathan Raban, Soft City)

 How we see the city and its organisation is defined by the routes we take through it, the memories we associate with certain places and the myths we identify with unexplored areas; realities wholly unrepresented by traditional maps.
 As our cities are experienced through our mental comprehension and experience, so they will always be malleable – or soft – to our distortion, subjectivities and associations.
 Focusing on personal geographies is often a way of coping with the immense amount of information a city offers us.